Nice night, better morning, Amaya stands still long enough to let me ogle her thoroughly, then we kiss, I do free roaming hands for a bit.

 Amaya, “What do we do?”

 “Chapmans isn’t invulnerable, but it’s tightly secured.
 Lots of daughters from notable families, diplomats, the ordinary rich.
 It’s got to protect them from kidnappers and who knows what else, powerful people make powerful enemies.
 Chan is on alert and he lives next door.
 Black is coming in from Brooklyn, David Li is on the roof now instructing the birds.
-They will be at the condo and here.
+They will be at Susan's condo and here.
 The birds see the Shadows for what they are.
 If they approach, David’s friends will alert us.”

 Janah calls Marsconi.